 Common newborn rashes: Conclusion

-Your baby’s skin can react to their environment differently than yours in many ways and for a number of reasons, but most times this is not a major cause for concern.
-Through careful attention and treatment, these common infant rashes will usually clear up in days to a few weeks.
+Your baby’s skin can react to its environment differently than yours in many ways and for a number of reasons, but most times this is not a major cause for concern.
+Through careful attention and treatment, these common newborn rashes will usually clear up in days to a few weeks.
 For questions, concerns, or even just reassurance, don’t hesitate to make an appointment to see one of our BabiesMD Pediatricians.